How to Get a Loan with Bad Credit

 - That the latest bank account statements don’t show multiple NSF payments, which could be considered proof of poor management or a situation of over-indebtedness

-In addition, if you have just bounced a cheque or if you have outstanding microloans to repay, it is preferable to defer your application for 3 months and present a healthier no credit check loan file—in other words, with bank statements on which no payment incidents or microloan repayments appear.
+In addition, if you have just bounced a cheque or if you have outstanding microloans to repay, it is preferable to defer your application for 3 months and present a healthier no credit check loan file—in other words, one featuring bank statements on which no payment incidents or microloan repayments appear.

-While it is virtually impossible to obtain even the smallest loan at a conventional bank with bad credit, you can still get a personal loan without a credit check from a specialized institution as long as you meet the criteria: demonstrate a stable situation and income, carefully manage your finances, and be able to repay this new loan—in other words, not be in a situation of over-indebtedness.
+While it is virtually impossible to obtain even the smallest loan at a conventional bank with bad credit, you can still get a personal loan without a credit check from a specialized institution as long as you meet the following criteria: demonstrate a stable situation and income, carefully manage your finances, and be able to repay this new loan—in other words, not be in a situation of over-indebtedness.